 Knowledge about the working conditions in Mexican agriculture is essential for generating public policy proposals aimed at complying with and improving those conditions.
 Therefore, a diagnosis is necessary to understand these conditions at the national level.
-However, the task is complex due to the diversity of agricultural activity in Mexico, which can be described as a heterogeneous mosaic where
+However, the task is complex due to the diversity of agricultural activity in Mexico, which can be described as a heterogeneous mosaic where different types of production and crops coexist.
+Characteristics such as the size of the productive unit, access to agricultural technologies, the products that are grown and the type of market to which they are directed all affect the type of labor market and working conditions encountered.

-Based on the 2020 Population and Housing Census of INEGI and SIAP, Guanajuato ranks seventh in the country as agricultural producer, with 5.64% of the agricultural GDP, and fifth in terms of number of workers, with 116,223 farm workers, below only Veracruz, Michoacán, Puebla, and Chiapas.
-In other words, the state ranks fifth in Mexico for the number of farm workers, and third among export states (Michoacán and Jalisco surpass it).
+Based on the 2020 Population and Housing Census of INEGI and SIAP, Guanajuato ranks seventh in the country as agricultural producer, with 5.64% of the agricultural Gross Domestic Product (GDP), and fifth in terms of number of workers, with 116,223 farm workers, below only Veracruz, Michoacán, Puebla, and Chiapas.
+In other words, the state ranks fifth in Mexico for the number of farm workers, and third among export states -Michoacán and Jalisco surpass it-.

 The census allows us to rank the state in terms of some labor conditions: for 2020, Guanajuato is in twelfth place for its monthly agricultural wage of 4,996 pesos, which is the lowest of the export states.
-Compliance with other benefits, such as health care rights, is also quite low: 9% according to the census (our findings presented in section 3.3 relate to a much higher level of affiliation).
+Compliance with other benefits, such as health care rights, is also quite low: 9% according to the census -our findings presented in section 3.3 relate to a much higher level of affiliation-.
 Finally, it is worth mentioning that, of the export states, it is the one that shows the highest prevalence of underage workers: 6%.

-JORNAMEX - this research project - developed the Sistema de Información de Violaciones Laborales [Labor Violations Information System] (SIVIL) as a means of diagnosing the different conditions that occur within the country's agricultural settings.
+JORNAMEX -this research project- developed the Sistema de Información de Violaciones Laborales (SIVIL) [Labor Violations Information System] as a means of diagnosing the different conditions that occur within the country's agricultural settings.
 This system makes it possible to identify three indicators of labor violations at the municipal level: the proportion of workers with wages that are equal to or less than minimum wage, the proportion of workers without access to IMSS medical services and the proportion of underage workers.
 These indicators are particularly important since they identify the violations of labor rights.
-This system was built with data from the INEGI 2020 Population and Housing Census and 2019 information from the Agri-Food and Fisheries Information Service (SIAP).
+This system was built with data from the INEGI 2020 Population and Housing Census and 2019 information from the SIAP.